Measures

 4. Press the sensor until it penetrates up to the indicating mark on the sensor.

-5. View the value measured as shown on the display of the penetrometer.
+5. View the value shown on the display of the penetrometer.

 PCE-PTR 200 penetrometer: measuring the firmness of an apple

-Penetrometer measuring the firmness of an apple with an 11mm sensor
+Penetrometer measuring the firmness of an apple with 11 mm sensor

 PCE-PTR 200 penetrometer: measuring the firmness of a potato

-Penetrometer measuring the firmness of a potato with an 8mm sensor
+Penetrometer measuring the firmness of potato with 8 mm sensor

 Software

-Readings can be transferred to a computer by way of the RS-232 connection and software.
+Readings can be transferred to a computer by means of the RS-232 connection and software.
 The following link has information pertaining to the software pack.

 Software